Eliot James Watson

 What excites you about helping students at SF State?

 As a student at a different CSU, I went through a lot of the same challenges that students face at SF State.
 Paying for housing, tuition, books and even food was a challenge on top of the typical academic difficulties that come along with college.
 During this time, I received a great deal of help and guidance from advisors and professors alike, and these interactions helped me to both grow as a person as well as graduate in four years, a difficult feat at many CSU's today.
 While I cannot solve every student issue I encounter, it is a privilege to helps students through this challenging and formative time in their lives.

 What's your favorite part of your job?

-As a Retention Specialist, my primary role is still to help students begin their college experience successfully.
-I get to work with primarily freshman and sophomore students to ensure that their transition to and through college is smooth so that they can ensure their eventual graduation.
+As a Retention Specialist, my primary role is to help students begin their college experience successfully.
+I get to work with primarily freshman and sophomore students during their transition to and through college in an effort to ensure their eventual graduation.
 I help students plan future courses, find key resources on campus such as tutoring and self-care services. and eventually to apply for graduation.
 It is incredibly rewarding to help students attain a goal they have worked so hard to achieve.

 What's the best class you've ever taken?

-What advice do you have for SF State Gators?
+What advice do you have for SF Gators?

 Get out there and get involved!
-In addition to providing fun and exciting new experiences, there is research that shows that more involvement on campus can make students more likely to stay in school, graduate, get better grades, and enjoy their college experience more.
+In addition to providing fun and exciting new experiences, there is researcPianist in a jazz band at Picchetti Winery.
+I was in high school, and I received about $20.h that shows that more involvement on campus can make students more likely to stay in school, graduate, get better grades, and enjoy their college experience more.